adrianwedd/latent-self/docs/troubleshooting.md

 This guide lists common problems when running Latent Self and how to resolve them.

+## Context/Why
+You want quick answers when something goes wrong so you can get back to creating art.

 ## Camera not detected
 - Ensure the webcam is properly connected and not in use by another application.
 - Specify the correct device index with `--camera N` if you have multiple cameras.